United States v. Microsoft Corp.: History

 By 1984 Microsoft was one of the most successful software companies, with $55 million in 1983 sales.
 InfoWorld wrote:

 [Microsoft] is widely recognized as the most influential company in the microcomputer-software industry.
 Claiming more than a million installed MS-DOS machines, founder and chairman Bill Gates has decided to certify Microsoft's jump on the rest of the industry by dominating applications, operating systems, peripherals and, most recently, book publishing.
 Some insiders say Microsoft is attempting to be the IBM of the software industry.

 Although Gates says that he isn't trying to dominate the industry with sheer numbers, his strategy for dominance involves Microsoft's new Windows operating system ...
 "Our strategies and energies as a company are totally committed to Windows, in the same way that we're committed to operating-system kernels like MS-DOS and Xenix," says Gates.
 "We're also saying that only applications that take advantage of Windows will be competitive in the long run."

 Softletter estimated that in 1986 Microsoft had 8% (more than $250 million) of total revenue of the top 100 microcomputer software companies.
 Of the 15 million Americans who used a personal computer in their job, more than 90% used MS-DOS.
-By 1987, Richard A. Shaffer of Technologic Computer Letter compared the company's dominance of operating systems, and consequent benefit to its application software, to a baseball game in which "Microsoft owns all the bats and the field".
+Gates said in 1984 that applications such as Multiplan and Word were InfoWorld said, "not a big-time operation", but by 1987, Richard A. Shaffer of Technologic Computer Letter compared the company's dominance of operating systems, and consequent benefit to its application software, to a baseball game in which "Microsoft owns all the bats and the field".
 The Federal Trade Commission began an inquiry in 1990 over whether Microsoft was abusing its monopoly in the PC operating system market.
 The commissioners deadlocked with a 2–2 vote in 1993 and closed the investigation, but the Department of Justice (DOJ), led by Janet Reno, opened its own investigation later that year, resulting in a settlement on July 15, 1994, in which Microsoft consented not to tie other Microsoft products to the sale of Windows but remained free to integrate additional features into the operating system.
 In the years that followed, Microsoft insisted that Internet Explorer (IE) was not a product but a feature that it was allowed to add to Windows, although the DOJ did not agree with this definition.